apache/flink-kubernetes-operator/docs/content/docs/custom-resource/pod-template.md

 merged: [{name: a, p1: v1, p2: v2}, {name: b, p1: v1}, {name: c, p2: v2}]
 ```

-Merging by name can we be very convenient when merging container specs or when the base and override templates are not defined together.
+Merging by name can be very convenient when merging container specs or when the base and override templates are not defined together.